dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 ![css sprite sheets example](/images/css-sprite-sheet-example.jpg){:width="243px" max-height="122px"}
 {: .right}

 This is another cool way to reduce the number of http requests.
-Css sprites combine many images into a single sprite sheet and css is used to show any particular image from the bunch using ``background-position``.
-This way, there is only one request is made to fetch images.
+Css sprites combine many images into a single sprite sheet.
+Then css is used to show any particular image from the bunch using ``background-position``.
+This way, there is only one request is made to fetch all the images.

 A tool like [CssSprites](http://csssprites.com/){:rel='nofollow'}{:target="_blank"} can be used to create sprite sheets.
 It will also provide the style for every image that you want to display.